rasta-mouse/EWSToolkit/README.md

   -b, --body=VALUE           Trigger on these strings in the mail Body -f, --forward=VALUE        Email address to receive forwarded emails at
-      --homefolder           Set a malicious URL on a folder -u, --url=VALUE            Malcious URL to configure
+      --homefolder           Set a malicious URL on a folder -u, --url=VALUE            URL to configure
       --installapp           Install a malicious Web Add-In -m, --manifest=VALUE       Manifest to install
   -h, -?, --help             Show this help